An Ode to Alcohol

 This essay isn't a scientific exploration of the societal acceptance of alcohol as lethal drug in America, nor is it about the razor-thin line between a beer or two a night and a problem.
 I haven't done any research on what constitutes alcoholism, nor have I been to an Alcoholics Anonymous meeting.
 So I risk this being read as uninformed or flippant, but the reality is addiction and mental instability is singular, a case-by-case basis that can't be defined in a textbook or generalized by a psychologist.
 Fact is I'm drinking a beer right now, as I write the epode to this impromptu ode.
 I can't sleep.
 I'm taking the edge off, as some might say, quieting the voices that can become deafening and debilitating, the voices that speak these words I write, the voices that only you can hear and only you can answer.
 I was arrested when I was twenty-three for public intoxication, and then I wrote a cover story for a weekly newspaper about my nearly forty-eight hours lost inside the Knox County jail system.
 I pled guilty to "criminal impersonation" for entering a bar with a fake ID at nineteen.
 If you're keeping score at home, it was removed from my record after eleven months and twenty-nine days of being "crime free."
 I've never been charged with driving under the influence, although that doesn't mean I haven't, just that I was fortunate enough to never be caught.

-I don't owe you any of this, but to write about Ron and Denise and Meg, to write about drunk people with any level of sincerity, or dare I say humor, I must acknowledge my existence on the other side of the story.
+I don't owe you any of this, but to write about Rick and Denise and Meg, to write about drunk people with any level of sincerity, or dare I say humor, I must acknowledge my existence on the other side of the story.
 Or risk perpetuating the hypocrisy that comes with diagnosing social ills while still partaking in them.
 It's easy to point a finger and giggle when your head isn't hovering over the toilet.

 Nowadays, I rarely get as drunk as that boy I used to be on the Lower East Side.
-On the occasion that I do, I tend to be as nostalgic and sentimental as Ron, ticking off the places I've lived and traveled, the friends I've made and miss, the voices I'm not likely to hear again.
+On the occasion that I do, I tend to be as nostalgic and sentimental as Rick, ticking off the places I've lived and traveled, the friends I've made and miss, the voices I'm not likely to hear again.
 I tell folks that I wish I would've been inside myself for more of those moments, more sober for a life that I can't ever relive.
 And that, I believe, will always be my regret, that many of the moments I hold dear are drunken vignettes singed at the edges, like old photographs salvaged from a house fire.

 If there is any laughter in that, it is only to keep from crying.